 A number of factors increase the risk of hypertension.

-65 years of age.
+65 years old.
 Blood pressure can increase steadily with age as the arteries stiffen and narrow due to plaque buildup.

 higher riskthan other ethnic groups, for example.

 - Alcohol and tobacco use: Regularly consuming large quantities of alcohol or tobacco can increase blood pressure.

 2018 review, males have a higher risk of developing hypertension than females.
-However, this is only until after females reach menopause.
+However, this is only until females reach menopause.

 - Existing health conditions: Cardiovascular disease, diabetes, chronic kidney disease, and high cholesterol levels can lead to hypertension, especially as people age.